||Running for Office

 The City Clerk serves as the election official and is responsible for issuance of nomination papers, placing city measures on the ballot and conducting municipal elections in accordance with the City of San Marcos Municipal Code, the Elections Code, and the Political Reform Act of 1974.

-Running for OfficeIn order to qualify as a candidate for Mayor or a member of the City Council, an individual must be a registered voter and a resident of the City of San Marcos.
+Running for OfficeIn order to qualify as a candidate for Mayor or a member of the City Council, an individual must be a registered voter and a resident of the City of San Marcos and the district they want to represent.
+The position of mayor is voted at-large.

 For more information on running for office in San Marcos, please contact the City Clerk's Department at (760) 744-1050, ext.
 3105.